Mr. Ewan Downie reports

 About i-80 Gold Corp.

-i-80 Gold is a well-financed, Nevada-focused mining company with a goal of achieving mid-tier gold producer status through the development of four new open-pit and underground mining operations that will ultimately process ore at the company's central Lone Tree complex that includes an autoclave.
+i-80 Gold is a well-financed, Nevada-focused mining company with a goal of achieving mid-tier gold producer status through the development of multiple deposits within the company's advanced-stage property portfolio with processing at i-80's centralized milling facility that includes an autoclave.

 We seek Safe Harbor.